nickyiliwang0000/h/projects/project-07.md

 ## Submitting your project

-1. Deploy your website and submit the live URL using [the project submission form](https://docs.google.com/forms/d/1ld09hsgj2WEpCEjNwg8ezA-wOlsFKeuBleYHlOPDUW0/edit).
+1. Deploy your website and submit the live URL using [the project submission form](https://forms.gle/AudGGoSEPRGsBJh66).

--   It is HIGHLY ENCOURAGED that you start your deploy on Thursday because  there will not be a lot of time on Friday for deployment debugging.
+-   It is HIGHLY ENCOURAGED that you start your deploy on Wednesday because  there will not be a lot of time on Friday for deployment debugging.
 -   Your portfolio site **must** be deployed before the critiques or it will not be eligible for review.